rdfuhr/BusyBezier/README.txt

 I may have no choice but to stick everything in one big HTML file, which is not my preferred approach.

 I was able to see the above entries (made using iA Writer on my iPad) from my iMac.
 So now I will stage, commit, and push.

+I am now on the MacBook Pro, and see the comments added when I was using iAWriter.

+I need to do experiments with different web hosting sites, to determine whether, on any of them, the HTML file can see the JavaScript file.